Texas-Policy-Lab/shiny_server/README.md

 ## Deploy App

-The `deploy_app(url)` function takes a url and deploys the applications folder structure and files to TPL’s shiny server.
+The `deploy_app(url)` function takes a url and deploys the application's folder structure and files to TPL's shiny server.
 The shiny server is currently set up such that any files which are moved to the location /srv/shiny-server/ will be rendered on the server.